ricomonster/journal-blogging-platform/readme.md

 Ghost is such a wonderful application and I followed it since their Kickstarter days.
 I believed in their goals so that created me an idea to create a another blogging platform.
 I also believed in this quote said by some guy that "Imitation is the sincerest form of flattery".

 ### The requested URL /themes/casper/assets/css/screen.css was not found on this server.
 The default theme is Casper, also imitated the default theme of Ghosts.
-If you encounter this problem, first make sure that [Gulp](https://www.npmjs.com/package/gulp) is installed then fire up your terminal and run `gulp get-theme-assets`.
+If you encounter this problem, first make sure that [Gulp](https://www.npmjs.com/package/gulp) is installed then fire up your terminal and run `gulp theme-assets`.

 ## License
 The Journal Blogging Platform is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)